-Learn how to take the first spark of an idea through to a published piece.
+Get expert tips and examples for taking the first spark of an idea all the way through to a published piece.

 Contributor to Outside Magazine and The New York Times, Tim Neville takes us through the process of travel writing, starting from the inception of an idea through to pitching it as a sellable story.
 He shares insightful tips based on years of travel writing experience.

 It all starts with an idea.
 Learn how to craft a hook that will make your story worth reading.

 Whose journey will readers be following?
 Learn the importance of creating characters and tensions.

 How will the setting affect the mood and flow of your piece?
 Find out the impact that sense of "place" can have.

 You've got your story.
 Now it's time to sell it.
 What makes a travel editor take notice?